 - Systems of engagement are changing to meet clients when and where they are, on any device.
 Short on staff and out of the office excuses are being used less frequently.
 Virtual offices allow us to communicate with customers at the right time from anywhere.

-- Microsoft Windows Server 2003 is outdated software after a decade.
+- Microsoft Windows Server 2003 is outdated.
 As the deadline for Windows Server 2003 end of support has passed, upgrading to Microsoft Azure, Office 365 or Windows Server 2016 is inevitable.
 But the migration benefits far outweigh the time and energy it takes, including continued, weekly bug fixes and security patches.

 - The future of servers on premises looks different.
 According to Barron’s, survey statistics show 2% of computing workloads are expected to run in the public cloud by 2018.
 Besides efficiency, cost, maintenance and usability, cloud-based servers include anti-virus, intrusion detection, and network and data protection software — freeing up in-house IT.
 And security supplement blocks breaches at multiple levels, taking away the previous security concerns for moving to the cloud.